floodyberry/chacha-opt/README.md

 `test_fn` is a pointer to a function taking a `const void *` which points to an optimized implementation, and returns an `int` which is `0` if the implementation passes all tests.

+## LIBRARY SUPPORT ##

+Static and shared library support is now mostly done!

+When available, every function/variable is treated as hidden/private by default.
+Mark a function/variable for export by using `LIB_PUBLIC` for prototypes and the actual instance, e.g.:

+    LIB_PUBLIC int some_public_function(void);

+    LIB_PUBLIC int some_public_function(void) {
+        return 42;
+    }

+If you are using a common name for a function that may clash with another library if hidden/private is not supported, e.g. `cpuid`, wrap any reference to it with `LOCAL_PREFIX` to have the name of the project added as a prefix:

+    uint32_t
+    LOCAL_PREFIX(cpuid)(void) {
+        return CPU_GENERIC;
+    }

+    static void
+    some_static_function(void) {
+        uint32_t cpuflags = LOCAL_PREFIX(cpuid)();
+        /* does stuff with cpuflags here */
+    }

+### CANNOT FIND -LEXAMPLE ###

+If you are getting `/usr/bin/ld: error: cannot find -lexample` when trying to link against your new library, and you have the library in `/usr/local/lib`, you may be running in to [Shared library in /usr/local/lib not found](http://stackoverflow.com/questions/5873516/shared-library-in-usr-local-lib-not-found).
+The problem is the system is using the gold linker, which for no discernable reason does not check `/usr/local/lib` (what the hell).
+You will need to uninstall it (`apt-get remove binutils-gold`, etc.), or add `/usr/local/lib` to `LIBRARY_PATH`.

 ## BUILDING ##

 ### NAME ###

 The name of the project is set in [project.def](project.def).
 This also controls the name of the public include file that will be generated for the project: `include/asmopt_[project name].h`.

+The project version is in [project.ver](project.ver).

 ### CONFIGURING ###